MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/New-MgBetaUserTodoListTaskLinkedResource.md

 For example, you can associate a task with an email item in Outlook that spurred the task, and you can create a linkedResource object to track its association.
 You can also create a linkedResource object while creating a todoTask.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserTodoListTaskLinkedResource](/powershell/module/Microsoft.Graph.Users/New-MgUserTodoListTaskLinkedResource?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)